enteropositivo/bip39colors/readme.md

 ### Python

-You can use the library within your python project
+Add the library /python/bip39colors.py to your project

 ```python
 from bip39colors import *